 For all services, the installation of trailblazing signs (up to a maximum of two) are required for those businesses that are not located on the intersecting roadway.

 For in-depth information concerning the minimum Logo Sign requirements, view the Iowa Administrative Rules.

-Businesses that are not visible from the ramp qualify for ramp signing.
-Some may qualify for ramp signing from one direction, but not the other.
+Businesses that are not visible from the ramp are required to have ramp signing.
+Businesses that are visible from the ramp may also request to have ramp signing.
 In some cases, ramp signing is not available.

 You should submit a new application (print an application – must be opened with Internet Explorer) and have your sign company submit a new sign design for approval approximately 60 days in advance of the changeover of your on-premise signs.
 You should provide the new logos to the Iowa Department of Transportation approximately 30 days in advance of the changeover.
 If logos are not received before the changeover has already occurred, the Iowa DOT will remove the existing logos and the spot on the logo sign will become available to other interested applicants.
 The date of availability will coincide with the changeover of the on-premise signing for the business that failed to supply the Iowa DOT with new logos, not the date of the physical removal of the logo signs by the Iowa DOT, which is subject to many other factors.
 If there is more than one applicant, a lottery drawing may be conducted, including the business that lost the spot if they remain interested.